jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment6-solution-b/report.md

 ### Software Components

 * `Problem.hs` The main file in the module that contains the logic to repeatedly apply actions until the Sudoku is solved or a dead end is reached.
-* `Domain.hs` This file contains all types that were used in the code and implementations to show the data structures.
+* `Domain.hs` This file contains all types that were used in the different modules and some implementations to show the data structures.
 * `Puzzles.hs` This file contains 3 sample puzzles.
 More can be added.
 * `Strategies.hs` This file contains all strategies with the related difficulty constants.
 * `Constraints.hs` This file contains all constraints in the Sudoku<sup>4</sup> (boxes, rows and columns).